Local explosions and extinction in continuous-state branching processes with logistic competition: Main results

 \end{proposition}

-Gathering the correspondences displayed in Tables \ref{correspondanceUZ} and \ref{correspondanceUV}, we obtain the following ones between $V$ and $Z$.
+Combining the correspondences shown in Tables~\ref{correspondanceUZ} and~\ref{correspondanceUV}, we obtain Table~\ref{correspondanceVZ}, which relates the boundaries of $V$ and $Z$.
 Notice that the boundaries $0$ of $V$ and $\infty$ of $Z$ are exchanged but the behaviors of the processes are not anymore.

 Denote by $T_y$ the first hitting time of $y\in [0,\infty]$ of the diffusion $(V_t,t\geq 0)$ and set $\mathscr{G}$ as its generator:

 Then, from the general theory of one-dimensional diffusions, see e.g. Mandel \cite[Chapter V, Section 1]{zbMATH03287297} and Borodin and Salminen \cite[Chapter II, Section 10]{MR1912205}, the Laplace transform of $T_y$ is expressed, for any $\theta>0$, as